LeakyAI/PyTorch-Overview/README.md

 Copyright 2021 Leaky.AI LLC

+## Overview
-This repo contains the exercises for the leaky.ai course called <b>Introduction to Deep Learning with PyTorch<b>.
+This repo contains the exercises for the http://www.leaky.ai course called <b>Introduction to Deep Learning with PyTorch</b>.

+## Directions
 In order to complete this assingment:

 1. Copy the following link:
 https://github.com/LeakyAI/PyTorch-Overview